View Bob Tice's Obituary on SJ-R.com and share memories

 Bob was a proud donor to the President's Council at University of Illinois, Alumni Association, Hinsdale Hospital, Union Church in Hinsdale, Greenview United Church, and several other charitable organizations.

-He loved riding his Harley, having made several cross-country trips, including a voyage to the Arctic Circle.+9.
+He loved riding his Harley, having made several cross-country trips, including a voyage to the Arctic Circle.

 Visitation for Bob will be held from 10:00 until time of memorial services at 11:00 AM on Saturday, July 27th at the Greenview United Church.
 Shane Hoerbert will be officiating